lukasg96/payment_notifier/README.md

 `config.txt`.
 It is intentionally not included in the configurations to avoid storing it in plan text.

+In the beginning all addresses in the spreadsheet are checked for validity this can take a few minutes.

 Since the script reads the source spreadsheet new every time it send mail, it can be run continually, while the user is changing the spreadsheet over time.